 If your groundwater quality is low and you will get hard water, then your appliances will be effective by their quality.
 It may cause stains and damage the heating rod, and it also affects you throughout the plumping system.
 If you are using a tankless water heater, it reduces its lifespan by approximately 3-4 years.

 The location of the tankless where you installed it should be right for this.
 It may perfectly fit near the washroom.
-But if you install it in garages or crawl, it is hard to flow the heated water to the desired location and not fully heated the water.
+But if you install it in garages or crawl, it is hard to flow the heated water to the desired location and not fully heat the water.

 Water Issues That Reduce Lifespan